akshay-codemonk/fyle-xero/README.md

 6. Access the application at [http://localhost:8000](http://localhost:8000)
 7. To stop the containers do ```docker-compose down```

-### Configure Fyle OAuth2.0
-1. Open django-admin by visiting [http://localhost:8000/admin](http://localhost:8000/admin) and login using the superuser credentials
-2. First go to the **Sites** portion and set the domain name to ```localhost```
-3. Setup Fyle allauth provider
-    1. Create a new record under **Social Applications**
-    2. Select Fyle as provider and enter the your Fyle OAuth2.0 client_secret and client_id
-    3. Add your site to the Chosen sites on the bottom and click save.

 Visit [http://localhost:8000](http://localhost:8000) to access the application